Ondrej Rigo: Murders

 After arriving in Munich, Rigo murdered twice in three months.
-His first victim, Helena S. (40), probably surprised Rigo while he was burglarizing her apartment.
+His first victim, HelenaS.
+(40), probably surprised Rigo while he was burglarizing her apartment.
 "He killed her and got aroused sexually," recalled Anton Heretik, author of Rigo's psychological evaluation during the investigation.
-On the night of 7-8 June 1990, he sneaked through a partially open window into the ground floor bedroom of Helena S. at an unspecified location in Munich.
+On the night of 7–8 June 1990, he sneaked through a partially open window into the ground floor bedroom of HelenaS. at an unspecified location in Munich.
 Rigo smashed her head with a 2.5-kilogram metal pipe, wrapped the upper part of her body in a blanket, and raped her corpse.
 Before leaving, he may have stolen some easily portable valuables.
 He disposed of the murder weapon directly beneath the bedroom window.

-On the night between 31 July and 1 August 1990, Rigo snuck through the partially open balcony door and into the Munich apartment of Ilka Z. (27), murdering her, again using a metal pipe.
+On the night of 31 July– 1 August 1990, Rigo snuck through the partially open balcony door and into the Munich apartment of IlkaZ.
+(27), murdering her, again using a metal pipe.
 Rigo also stabbed her in the neck with a screwdriver, most likely during the act of copulation.
 He performed both vaginal and anal intercourse with her body.
 Afterwards, he covered up the body and searched the house for valuables, finding a golden necklace and an unknown amount of German marks, which he stole.
 The murder weapon and a man's sock were later found by the German police at the crime scene.